jasperng-nus/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

 * **Alternative 1 (current choice):** Saves the entire intern book.
     * Pros: Easy to implement.
     * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
     * Pros: Will use less memory (e.g. for `delete`, just save the company being deleted).
     * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

 ### \[Proposed\] Data archiving

-_{Explain here how the data archiving feature will be implemented}_
+#### Proposed Implementation

+The proposed data archiving mechanism is facilitated by `ArchiveAddressBookStorage`.
+It implements `AddressBookStorage` with an option to store as `JSON` or `CSV`
+* `ArchiveAddressBookStorage#StoreJSON()` — Saves the current intern book in `JSON` format.
+* `ArchiveAddressBookStorage#StoreCSV()` — Saves the current intern book in `CSV` format.

+These operations are exposed in the `Storage` interface as `Storage#StoreJSON()` and `Storage#StoreCSV()`.

+Given below is an example usage scenario and how the data archiving mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+The `ArchiveAddressBookStorage` will be initialized with the initial intern book state.

+Step 2.
+The user executes `Archive JSON` command to archive the active InternBook by calling the `Storage#StoreJSON` method.

 --------------------------------------------------------------------------------------------------------------------